osisoft/PI-Adapter/V1/EndpointConfiguration.md

 ## Egress execution details

-After configuration for an egress endpoint is added, egress execution will occur immediately for that endpoint.
+After you add configuration for an egress endpoint, egress execution will occur immediately for that endpoint.
 Egress is handled individually per configured endpoint.
 On first execution, types and containers will be egressed; subsequently only new or changed types/containers will be egressed.
 Type creation must be successful in order to perform container creation; likewise container creation must be successful in order to perform data egress.

 If an egress endpoint is removed, data flow will immediately end for that endpoint.
 Any buffered data for the endpoint that has been deleted will be permanently lost.